Naturalis Biodiversity Center: Research Institute

-Besides its role as a museum, Naturalls is also a scientific research institute collaborating with most Dutch universities.
-Around 120 researchers and 200 guest researchers are working at Naturalis in nine groups on topics such as biodiversity, botany, marine biology, or geology.
-Naturalis is a (co-)initiator of several citizen science projects.
-With the project Arise, which aims to map all biodiversity in the Netherlands, Naturalis is a player in one of the largest Dutch research infrastructure projects.
+Besides its role as a museum, Naturalis is also a scientific research institute collaborating with most Dutch universities.
+In 2012, around 200 researchers and some 200 guest researchers worked on topics such as biodiversity, botany, marine biology, or geology.
+Naturalis is a (co-) initiator of several citizen science projects.
+The staff also provide university education and develop complementary curricula and guest lectures.

+In 2012-2016, in addition to the usual systematic work, the institute investigates the following themes: character evolution, interactions between species and dynamic biodiversity.

+In ARISE, Naturalis is working on the largest research project in its history: an infrastructure to know and recognize all Dutch species.